 - 6. Disconnect the device from the host computer. - 7.
-Swipe the screen up and select 🔘 to view files on the Internal Storage. - 8.
-Locate the application APK file.

-- 9. Touch the application file. - 10.
+Swipe the screen up and select \bigcirc to view files on the microSD card or Internal Storage. - 8.
+Locate the application .apk file. - 9.
+Touch the application file. - 10.
 Touch Continue to install the app or Cancel to stop the installation. - 11.
 To confirm installation and accept what the application affects, touch Install otherwise touch Cancel. - 12.
 Touch Open to open the application or Done to exit the installation process.
 The application appears in the App list.